Diocese-trees/Matplot-Sunburn-King-and-Rook-vs.-King-and-Pawn-/README.md

 # Matplot-Sunburn-King-and-Rook-vs.-King-and-Pawn

 This is a Python project where an analysis of chess endgames, with a special focus on King and Rook vs. King and Pawn, is performed.
-Following loading a dataset, the script tallies main statistics and visualizes the game outcomes using Matplotlib and Seaborn.
+Following the loading of a dataset, the script tallies main statistics and visualizes the game outcomes using Matplotlib and Seaborn.
 Applying a Random Forest classifier depicts the results of a game; conclusions are illustrated.

 ## Table of Contents
 - [Dependencies](#dependencies)